jandrewrogers/MetroHash/README.md

 ## News

+### 23 October 2018

+The project has been re-licensed under Apache License v2.0.
+The purpose of this license change is consistency with the imminent release of MetroHash v2.0, which is also licensed under the Apache license.

 ### 27 July 2015

 Two new 64-bit and 128-bit algorithms add the ability to construct hashes incrementally.
 In addition to supporting incremental construction, the algorithms are slightly superior to the prior versions.